-- 1. With radiation therapy alone, using a craniospinal radiation dose of 35 Gy with a boost to the posterior fossa of 55 Gy, 5-year EFS rates range between 50% and 65% in patients with nondisseminated disease.[79,117] - 2.
+- 1. With radiation therapy alone, using a craniospinal radiation dose of 35 Gy with a boost to the posterior fossa of 55 Gy, 5-year EFS rates range between 50% and 65% in patients with nondisseminated disease.[80,118] - 2.
 The minimal dose of craniospinal radiation needed for disease control is unknown.
-Attempts to lower the dose of craniospinal radiation therapy to 23.4 Gy without chemotherapy have resulted in an increased incidence of isolated leptomeningeal relapse.[121]
+Attempts to lower the dose of craniospinal radiation therapy to 23.4 Gy without chemotherapy have resulted in an increased incidence of isolated leptomeningeal relapse.[123]
+One series attempted to treat children with WNT-activated tumors using focal radiation therapy alone, without CSI.
+The study showed an unacceptable incidence of neuroaxial failure with the omission of up-front CSI.[124]